revgrid/revgrid/etc/revgrid.api.md

 // Warnings were encountered during analysis:
 //
-// src/code/adapter-sets/simple/rev-simple-main-adapter.ts:179:4 - (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
 // src/code/grid/behavior.ts:19:4 - (tsdoc-undefined-tag) The TSDoc tag "@mixes" is not defined in this configuration
 // src/code/grid/behavior.ts:20:4 - (tsdoc-undefined-tag) The TSDoc tag "@mixes" is not defined in this configuration
 // src/code/grid/behavior.ts:21:4 - (tsdoc-undefined-tag) The TSDoc tag "@mixes" is not defined in this configuration